Bachalo/password_mgr_api/README.md

 todo List
- - [DONE] Adding new passwords
+ - [DONE] Adding new passwords.
- - [DONE] Removing passwords
+ - [DONE] Removing passwords.
- - [DONE] Editing passowords
+ - [DONE] Editing passowords.
- - [] Make sure to make this api as secure as possible
+ - [] Make sure to make this api as secure as possible.
+ - [DONE] List users passwords for specified variable.

 Warnings:
 - Remember to not delete any files it bugs with heroku and it shows different error about buildpacks